-This year the appellate courts decided 1207 appeals and numerous petitions for certiorari, petitions for interlocutory appeal, petitions for mandamus and motions of various types, all within the time limits previously established for efficient responsiveness.
-The circuit and chancery courts have decided over 72,000 civil and criminal cases.
-More than \$92,000 has been distributed to provide access to the courts by the underprivileged.
-All of this has been accomplished using less than one percent of the state's general fund appropriations.
+This year the appellate courts decided 1142 appeals and numerous petitions for certiorari, petitions for interlocutory appeal, petitions for mandamus and motions of various types, all within the time limits previously established for efficient responsiveness.
+The circuit and chancery courts have decided 105,361 civil and criminal cases.
+More than \$782,000 has been distributed to provide access to the courts by the underprivileged.
+All of this has been accomplished using less than one per-cent of the states general fund appropriations.